 2. Florida Personal Injury Claim

-Suppose you lost a job due to an injury from an accident that falls outside the PIP claim and isn’t related to your work.
+Suppose you lost your job due to an injury from a car accident that falls outside the PIP claim and isn’t related to your work.
 In this case, you can file a personal injury lawsuit against the party who caused your injury.

 You must provide evidence that: